tableau/extensions-api/docs/trex_examples.md

 - **[Samples-Typescript](https://github.com/tableau/extensions-api/tree/master/Samples-Typescript?=target="_blank")**

     The **Samples-Typescript** folder shows how you can use the Extensions API type definitions to create extensions in TypeScript.
-The sample extensions include TypeScript versions of the Datasources, Filtering, and Parameters samples.
+The sample extensions include TypeScript versions of many of the JavaScript samples.
 For more information, see [Use the TypeScript samples](#use-the-typescript-samples) and [Use TypeScript with the Extensions API]({{site.baseurl}}/docs/trex_typescript.html).

 - **[VizImage](https://github.com/tableau/extensions-api/tree/main/Samples/VizImage?=target="_blank")**